jdonaldson/golgi/Readme.md

 The Golgi class we extended is also under the effect of a build macro.
 This macro builds the specialized route function that:

-1. Parses the path arguments into routes and arguments.
+1. Separates the path arguments into function names and arguments
 2. Applies relevant route metamethods defined in the MetaGolgi.
 3. Applies the arguments on the route function.
 4. Captures the result in the route enum.

 The routing class requires this types we've created previously.
-In addition, it requires a `MetaGolgi` argument that we will get into later.
+In addition, it requires a `MetaGolgi` parameter that we will describe later.

 ```haxe